aragon/hack/docs/getting-started.md

 Hopefully, it downloaded successfully.
 If that's the case, congrats!
 You're now officially ready to start building your first Aragon DAO!

-If you're having trouble with this step, you should take a look at the installing aragonCLI section of the [troubleshooting guide.](/docs/guides-faq#installing-aragonCLI) If that doesn't fix things, please don't hesitate to reach out to us at the [#dev-help channel on the Aragon Chat](https://aragon.chat/channel/dev-help).
+If you're having trouble with this step, you should take a look at the installing aragonCLI section of the [troubleshooting guide.](/docs/guides-faq#installing-aragonCLI) If that doesn't fix things, please don't hesitate to reach out to us in the [SDK Working Group channel](https://spectrum.chat/aragon/sdk-working-group).

 ## Quick start